tfreier/desktop-crm/README.md

 # Desktop CRM

-This project provides a simple desktop application that makes working with your CRM a little easier.
+This project provides a simple desktop application to make working with your CRM a little easier.

 ## Supported CRMs